erinvdoyle/equisync/README.md

 ### Troubleshooting, errors, and bugs
 To protect sensitive information, the .env file was accidentally committed when I replaced env.py with it.
 The commit history has since been rewritten using Git's filter-branch tool to permanently remove the .env file from all previous commits.
 The .env file is now correctly listed in .gitignore and safely excluded from version control going forward.
 I used ChatGpt to guide me through this process

 ### Events Calendar Section

 ## Future Features

+### Email and SMS Notifications
+The most exciting future feature planned for EquiSync is a notification and record sharing system via email and text messages.
+The ability to send a a horse's recent routine or competition results to a veterinarian, or a weekly round up of a horse's exercise and appointments to its owner would make the app truly indespensible to many equine professionals.

+### Google Maps Integration
+Integrating a maps system to give competition and appointment venue addresses and directions would save clients the extra step of having to go outside of the app for their mapping needs

 ## Testing